ChetanKawarkhe/SQL_tutorial/SQL.md

   (Entity = living / non-living thing / object)

 ### Database
-  Database is a place or medium which is used top store the data in systematic and organised manner.
+  Database is a place or medium which is used to store the data in systematic and organised manner.

 On database we can perform CRUD operations:
   * Create / Insert